Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: The local and microlocal Weyl laws

 \end{theorem}

 \begin{remark} Theorem \ref{theo:weyl} (proved in Section \ref{proof_microlocal}) says that the eigenfunctions ``concentrate'' on $\Sigma $.
-In our proof, we are able to infer the microlocal Weyl measure from the local one, because the distribution $D$ is of codimension one.
-It should be noticed that the local Weyl measure has been computed in the 3D contact case by many authors: for instance, its explicit expression is at least contained in \cite{Me-Sj-78} (see also \cite{Metivier1976}).
-For the convenience of the reader and for the sake of completeness, we present in Appendix \ref{app:davide} an elementary proof of the local Weyl law, inspired by \cite{Ba-13}. \end{remark}
+In our proof, we are able to infer the microlocal Weyl measure from the local one, because the distribution $D$ is of codimension one. \end{remark}